 There’s something akin to alchemy in the making of leafmould – the idea that out of nature’s discards comes the most deliciously crumbly gardener’s gold.
 For those of you unfamiliar with leafmould it’s simply wondrous stuff.
 Earthy, dark brown and smelling like a woodland floor in spring, it’s what you get when leaves rot down over time.
-Leafmould can be use as a mulch, soil conditioner, potting mix or seed compost.
-It’s a benign fellow, low enough in nutrients so as not to scold tender seedlings but with just the right qualities to dramatically improve soil structure and boost its water retention.
+Leafmould can be used as a mulch, soil conditioner, potting mix or seed compost.
+It’s a benign fellow, low enough in nutrients so as not to scald tender seedlings but with just the right qualities to dramatically improve soil structure and boost its water retention.

 If there’s one thing that isn’t in short supply in autumn, it’s fallen leaves!
 American gardeners have even named a season after this annual bounty.
 So it’s rakes, scoops and wheelbarrows at the ready as we prepare to collect some of this plenty and transform it into something special.

 Unlike a compost heap which generates heat and relies on bacteria to break down its contents, leafmould piles are a far more sedate affair.
 Fallen leaves are generally broken down by fungi, which slowly wend their way through a leaf’s structure, softening then digesting it for dinner.
 All this takes place in cool conditions, so that while compost takes a few months to reach maturity, leafmould usually takes a year – even two – before it’s ready to be put to good use about the garden.